-Class registration events are held March through August each year.
-Once you have been accepted to Indiana Tech, you may sign-up for a registration event.
+Class registration events are held June through July each year.
+Once you have been accepted to Indiana Tech, you may sign-up for Become IT, our pre-orientation and registration event.

 One great thing about Indiana Tech is that tuition includes the cost of textbook rental.
 Students can pick up their textbooks by presenting their student ID at the bookroom in the Warrior Fieldhouse during move-in and orientation.

 All freshman and sophomore students that reside outside of a 50-mile radius of campus are required to live on campus.

 Yes.
 All students (including freshmen) are permitted to have a vehicle on campus as long as they have purchased a valid parking permit.